How to Become a Registered Agent (The Complete Guide)

 Who Is Qualified To Provide Registered Agent Services?

-Anyone age 18 or older or a business located within the state is qualified to provide professional registered agent services.
+Anyone 18 or older — or a business entity with a physical presence in the state — can provide professional registered agent services.

 The registered agent's address needs to be a physical office address located within the state so that they can receive mail, and a post office box is not allowed.

-You should consider the risks of being your own registered agent.
+Worth thinking through the risks of being your own registered agent before you decide.

 What Is A Commercial Registered Agent Service?